walterhiggins/ScriptCraft/docs/api.md

     direction parameter is omitted, the player's direction is used instead.

+    Both the `direction` and `world` parameters are optional.

+ 4. Create a new Drone based on a Bukkit Location object...

+        d = new Drone(location);

+    This is useful when you want to create a drone at a given `org.bukkit.Location` .
+The `Location` class is used throughout the bukkit API.
+For example, if you want to create a drone when a block is broken at the block's location you would do so like this...

+        events.on('block.BlockBreakEvent',function(listener,event){
+            var location = event.block.location;
+            var drone = new Drone(location);
+            // do more stuff with the drone here...
+        });

 Parameters
 ----------
+ * location (optional) : *NB* If an `org.bukkit.Location` object is provided as a parameter, then it should be the only parameter.
  * x (optional) : The x coordinate of the Drone
  * y (optional) : The y coordinate of the Drone
  * z (optional) : The z coordinate of the Drone
  * direction (optional) : The direction in which the Drone is facing.
 Possible values are 0 (east), 1 (south), 2 (west) or 3 (north)
  * world (optional) : The world in which the drone is created.

 Drone.box() method
 ==================
 the box() method is a convenience method for building things.
 (For the more performance-oriented method - see cuboid)